 How to build patient loyalty for your dental practice.

-According to the Levin Group Data Center, the average dental practice loses 12% - 15% of their patients every year.
+Even in a good year, it’s typical for the average dental practice to lose at least 10% of their patients every year.
 Dentists that don’t actively work to combat attrition will see their patient numbers shrink quickly.
 Patient loyalty is the name of the game.

 Whether you are looking to get more new patients in the door or are having difficulty retaining your current clients, it’s essential to stay up-to-date on industry trends and technology so you can remain competitive today - and tomorrow.
 Here are a few areas to consider when trying to improve loyalty.